 Credit Line: Collection 9/11 Memorial Museum. © Joe McNally.

 Daniel McKenna, Joseph Blozis, Kurtis Harris, Detectives and Detective Sergeant (Blozis), NYPD Crime Scene Unit

-Life-sized Polaroid photograph taken by Joe McNally depicting NYPD Crime Scene Unit detectives, Daniel McKenna, Joseph Blozis (Sergeant), and Kurtis Harris.
-All three of the men are wearing their NYPD uniforms and hard hats.
+Life-sized Polaroid photograph taken by Joe McNally depicting NYPD Crime Scene Unit detectives Daniel McKenna, Joseph Blozis (Sergeant), and Kurtis Harris.
+All three of the men wear their NYPD uniforms and hard hats.
 Each has a respirator and site credentials hanging around their necks.
-The men are holding a shovel, pick-ax, and a large sifting mesh.
+The men hold upright a shovel, a pick-ax, and a large sifting mesh.
 McKenna and Blozis have visible dust on their clothes.

-Using pickaxes, small hand tools, shovels, and sifters, officers from the NYPD’s Crime Scene Unit tried their best to methodically search the rubble in quest of physical traces of the thousands of building occupants caught in the catastrophe that morning.
-As Detective Sergeant Blozis explained during the photoshoot with Joe McNally, "We’re trying to provide some sense of closure to families; for some, its means the world to them to have a wedding band or a piece of a wallet from their loved one."
+Using pickaxes, small hand tools, shovels, and sifters, officers from the NYPD’s Crime Scene Unit tried their best to search the rubble methodically for any physical traces of the thousands of building occupants caught in the catastrophe that morning.
+As Detective Sergeant Blozis explained during the photoshoot with Joe McNally, "We’re trying to provide some sense of closure to families; for some, it means the world to them to have a wedding band or a piece of a wallet from their loved one."